 Let us now look at the computational cost of this algorithm.
 Define

 which are available when forming the projected QEP and do not need extra cost.
 Then

 where the bar denotes the complex conjugate of a scalar.
 Assume that $W_1,W_2$ and $W_3$ are real and note that $B_k$ is Hermitian for a complex $\theta$ and real symmetric for a real $\theta$.
 Then we only need to form the upper (lower) triangular part of $B_k$, which involves the upper (lower) triangular parts of the nine matrices $W_i^*W_j,\,i,j=1,2,3$.
-So the total flops are about $9nk^2$.
-With $W_i^*W_j,\,i,j=1,2,3$, we only need $O(k^3)$ flops to form $B_k$ for either a real or complex $\theta$, negligible to $9nk^2$ flops.
-So we only need $9nk^2$ flops to form $m$ Hermitian matrices $B_k$'s for $m$ approximate eigenvalues $\theta$'s.
-We then compute the complete eigensystems of these $m$ $B_k$'s by the QR algorithm using $O(mk^3)$ flops.
-This means that we can compute $m$ right singular vectors $\tilde z$'s using about $9nk^2$ flops when $mk\ll n$, a natural requirement in practice.
-In view of the above, we see that this cross-product based algorithm is more efficient than Golub--Reinsch's SVD algorithm when $m\geq 3$ and Chan's SVD algorithm when $m\geq 5$.
+All these cost about $9nk^2$ flops.
+With these nine $W_i^*W_j$ available, we only need $O(k^2)$ flops to form $B_k$ for either a real or complex $\theta$, negligible to $9nk^2$ flops.
+So, we CPU timely need $9nk^2$ flops to form $m$ Hermitian matrices $B_k$ for $m$ approximate eigenvalues $\theta$.
+We then compute the complete eigensystems of these $B_k$ by the QR algorithm using $O(mk^3)$ flops.
+Therefore, we can compute $m$ right singular vectors $\tilde z$ using about $9nk^2$ flops when $mk\ll n$, a natural requirement in practice.
+As a result, a simple comparison indicates that such cross-product based algorithm is more efficient than Golub--Reinsch's SVD algorithm when $m\geq 3$ and Chan's SVD algorithm when $m\geq 5$.

-We can now present a basic (non-restarted) RSOAR method.
+We can now present a basic (non-restarted) RGSOAR algorithm.